What if my utility bills are in my former boyfriend's or husband's name?

 - There is a seriously ill person living in your house.

-You can get personal emergency protection for your telephone service for 30 days.
+The personal emergency protection stops the company from shutting off your telephone service for 30 days.

-- Call your phone company to let them know that you are sending the letter.
+- Call your phone company and tell them you are sending the letter.

 - The telephone worker on the phone may not know about the personal emergency rule.
-You may have to ask to speak to a supervisor.
+You may need to talk to a supervisor.

 - Say that there is an agreement with the Department of Telecommunications and Cable called DPU # 18448 which says you have the right to keep your phone on for thirty days in the case of a personal emergency.